Best Practices to Improve Company Direction and Purpose

 - Increase the transparency, frequency, and methods of evaluating and communicating key performance metrics and KPIs across all levels of the organization.

-- Cascade SMART goals across all levels of the organization.
+- Cascade goals across all levels of the organization.

-- Create predetermined, proportionate, and meaningful rewards for teams and individuals based on measurable contributions to goals.
+- Create rewards for teams and individuals based on measurable contributions to goals that are meaningful, predetermined, and proportionate.

 - Adopt a performance management process that includes meaningful feedback and dialogue about progress towards desired individual and team goals and behaviors.